-Gardens for wildlife is a free program that shows residents how to plant a garden that attracts wildlife and improves its habitat.
+Gardens for wildlife is a free program that shows residents how to create a garden that attracts wildlife and improves its habitat.

 The program is a partnership between Cardinia Shire Council, Landcare networks, ‘Friends’ groups and local volunteers.

-If you live in these townships you can register for a gardens-for-wildlife assessment by a trained volunteer from a local Landcare network or ‘Friends’ group:
+If you live in one of our eligble towns, you can register for a gardens-for-wildlife assessment by a trained volunteer from a local Landcare network or ‘Friends’ group.